Zackptg5/Cross-Compiled-Binaries-Android/build_script/README.md

 * Aria2 and Curl have weird DNS error in Android Q and newer when not run as superuser (static compile only) - see notes on it below
 * Sqlite3 static compile still ends up dynamically linked somehow
 * Exa always statically compiles, limitation with rust
-* Pwcat and Grcat (part of gawk) seg fault when ndk is used, compile without it to use them
 * Iftop static compile segfaults
 * Nmap arm64 won't compile static - always ends up dynamic linked somehow
 * [Known Curl bugs](https://curl.se/docs/knownbugs.html)